minetest/minetest/doc/ides/jetbrains.md

 Under Windows, you need to install the [Visual Studio](https://visualstudio.microsoft.com) compiler.

 From the Visual Studio installer, you need to install the `Desktop development with C++` Workload.
-CMake is bundled in CLion, but if you want to use CMake from anywhere you need to make sure the `C++ CMake tools for Windows` component is included in the installation details panel.
+CMake is already bundled in CLion.

 The open project wisard will look like this at first, you can pick `Visual Studio` from the list and press next: